1nfiniteloop/nss-http/README.md

 ## Additional configurations

-It's also convenient to get a home folder created for new users, configure `/etc/pam.d/login` according to below.
+It's also convenient to create a home folder for new users, add line below at the end of `/etc/pam.d/common-session`.
 See more @
 <http://linux-pam.org/Linux-PAM-html/sag-pam_mkhomedir.html>

     ...
     # Create home for new users
     session    required    pam_mkhomedir.so skel=/etc/skel/ umask=0022

-    # Standard Un*x authentication.
-    @include common-auth

-It is recommended to use nss-http plugin with name service cache daemon `nscd`.
-Install with:
+It is __strongly recommended__ to install name service cache daemon `nscd` when using this nss plugin, install with:

     sudo apt-get install nscd